331 orders · Page 1 of 7

 The Tribunal condoned the delay of 384 days in filing the appeal before it, citing reasonable cause, and admitted the appeal for adjudication.
 The Tribunal noted that the CIT(A) dismissed the appeal in limine without considering the reasons submitted by the assessee.
 Therefore, the appeal was sent back to the CIT(A) for fresh consideration.

-The Tribunal held that the penalty under section 271(1)(C) is automatic when income is assessed under section 148, as it is levied with reference to the original return.
-The argument that no penalty is leviable for income assessed on an estimate basis was deemed inapplicable in this case.
+The Tribunal held that when income is assessed under section 148, penalty under section 271(1)(C) is automatic.
+The proposition that no penalty is leviable for income assessed on an estimate basis is not applicable in cases assessed under section 148.
+The assessee is deemed to have concealed particulars of income or furnished inaccurate particulars.